interactafraz/afcal/README.md

 ## Usage

 Access the script via `index.php` to get the RSS feed.
 To add, remove, enable or disable reminders, use the dashboard.
+Overdue reminders get restarted automatically when the feed is accessed and will be displayed immediately afterwards.

 ### Dashboard (dashboard.php)